raquo/Airstream/README.md

 * **`filter`** operator can't filter if its passes function fails, so it will pass through all errors that it receives, unfiltered.
 You can filter errors using `recover`, by returning `None`.

-* A State with no observers (internal or external) still runs because it's not lazy _(a motivating example to all of us!)_.
-Ahem.
-This means that any errors that it emits are _unhandled_, and so they are reported as such.
-To prevent this, either handle the errors with `.recover`, or use `.recoverIgnoreErrors` to ignore them.

-* Consider a State with no observers (internal or external) except for an event stream created with `state.changes`.
-This stream is started, so it has an observer.
-As this `state` has an internal observer, it will not send its errors to `unhandled`.
-However, while new values and errors emitted by `state` are propagated to this `changes` event stream, the state's initial value is not, as the `changes` does not even look at it.
-So if this `state` has an error in its initial state, no one is handling it, and yet it will remain unreported as _unhandled_.
+* Remember that Signal's initial value is not evaluated until and unless it is needed.
+That is true even if the initial value would have been an error because obviously you can't know what it is without evaluating it.
+And if an error is not evaluated, then it can't possibly be reported anywhere because, well, it didn't actually happen.
+In practice this means that the initial value of a Signal whose only consumer is its `.changes` stream is completely ignored (because no one cares about it). @TODO[API] Should we reconsider this particular aspect of laziness?
+Either way, we should document the rationale for that some more.

 * This is an unfortunately flawed edge case in our design.
 We might address that eventually.
 Please let me know if you run into this problem.

 * Signals can also potentially face a similar issue, but the scenario allowing it is even more convoluted because a signal's initial value is evaluated lazily – only if and when its observers request it – so it can't really throw an error if no one is looking at it.